 It super sucks to feel like you got cheated out of saving money.
 But who wants to slog through all the work of requesting a price adjustment, especially if it’s not that much money?
 Not you or me, but Paribus wants to!

-Paribus gets you price adjustments automatically.
+Paribus helps get you price adjustments.
 You set it and forget.
 For real.

 Until Paribus came along, price adjustments were a hassle, and companies depended on the fact that it’s basically an unknown way for consumers to get money back.